 Where: 40 Mount Austin Road, The Peak, Hong Kong

-Stroll along this lovely promenade and enjoy being by the sea!
-The wooden flooring makes you feel like you’re far away from the hustle and bustle of the city and there are plenty of little benches along the way where you can sit down and enjoy a bite to eat.
-We love the sense of community and the greenery that lines the promenade… you’ll feel a world away from the chaos of Central or Causeway Bay.
-Step up your cultural game with a quick visit to the Fireboat Alexander Grantham Exhibition Gallery and take in the view of the harbour from the top of the boat!
-This is also one of our favourite HK running spots.
+Take a walk along this lovely greenery-lined promenade and enjoy the seaside views!
+You’re sure to feel removed from the stressful energy of the city and there are plenty of little benches along the way where you can sit down and enjoy a bite to eat.
+We love the feeling of community and the laid back atmosphere at this oasis.
+If you want to step up your cultural game, visit the Fireboat Alexander Grantham Exhibition Gallery and get a glimpse at Hong Kong’s marine history.

-Where: Hoi Yu Street, Quarry Bay, Hong Kong
+Where: Quarry Bay Promenade, Hoi Yu Street, Quarry Bay, Hong Kong

 Where: Turtle Cove Beach, Tai Tam Road, Stanley, Hong Kong

 Make the most of the great outdoors by picnicking at Tai Tam Country Park, one of Southside’s most pleasant locations.
-A short stroll downhill from Parkview, to the left down a small paved lane overhanging with trees (conveniently located opposite some well-tended bathrooms) is a huge open space with numerous agreeably-spaced BBQ pits and bench seating.
-There is plenty of room to make yourself comfortable, and even throw a ball around.
-Best of all, there is a Fusion at Parkview so you can pick up your entire picnic before heading into the park.
+A short stroll downhill from Parkview and to the left down a small paved lane with overhanging trees (conveniently located opposite some well-tended bathrooms) is a huge open space with numerous well-spaced barbecue pits and bench seating.
+There is plenty of room to make yourself comfortable and to even toss a ball around with some buddies.
+Don’t forget that there is a Fusion at Parkview so you can pick up your picnic goodies before heading into the park.

 Where: Tai Tam Country Park, Hong Kong

-How to get there: Taxi is by far the easiest option here, as buses (numbers 6 and 61) stop right at the bottom of the hill on Wong Nai Chung Gap Road, leaving you to hike all the way up!
+How to get there: Taxi is by far the easiest option here as buses (numbers 6 and 61) stop right at the bottom of the hill on Wong Nai Chung Gap Road, forcing you to hike all the way up!

 Where: Morse Park, Wong Tai Sin, Kowloon, Hong Kong